Catering WHYY’s Evening Honoring Malala Yousafzai

 A Cocktail Reception to Welcome the Room

-The Conversation Everyone Came For
+The Conversation Everyone Came to Hear

 A Sweet Finale